MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-ideas-transform.md

   - tapanm-msft
 ---

-# Tutorial: Transforming natural language to Power Fx formulas (Preview)
+# Tutorial: Transform natural language to Power Fx formulas (Preview)

 [This article is pre-release documentation and is subject to change.]